 Patti is passionate about providing extensive consultation and education to her patients.
 She has said, “We are talking about quality of life, not just hearing loss.
 That means it is our responsibility to give each patient the opportunity to explore the optimum technology options and find the most practical solution for their particular hearing loss.
 I know my day has been successful when I see the excitement in the eyes and the smiles on the faces of a patient and their family when they first experience life through a new set of hearing aids.”

 Roxi Sevelius – Office Manager

-Roxi Sevelius came to Associated Hearing of St. Paul in April of 2001 as the front office coordinator where she was responsible for keeping the patients entertained and the hearing care professionals on time.
+Roxi Sevelius came to Associated Hearing Care in April of 2001 as the front office coordinator where she was responsible for keeping the patients entertained and the hearing care professionals on time.
 She showed such promise she was promoted to office manager in 2006.
 Like all good promotions – more duties were added to Roxi’s plate which she took on with gusto.
 Now she was responsible for insurance billing, inventory management and tasked with becoming the assistive listening device expert!
 Go ahead – ask her about the Sonic Boom Alarm Clock, hearing aid batteries or any other device in our reception area – she will know the details.

 Experiencing the direct impact of hearing loss on communication in her family, Roxi knew this was the right job for her.
 Both her father and mother-in-law lived with hearing loss for much of their adult lives.
 Her mother-in-law was only in her early 20s when she lost her hearing during a bombing raid on London in WW II.